 Using the posters is very much a low-tech high involvement activity.
 Each is ideally A0 size (33” x 47”.)
 Delegates stand around them while discussing the concepts.
 Teams engage and focus when they stand and this enables teaching in short bursts.
 The team leader follows a facilitation guide and script.
 By combining the teach with a practical activity or case study prevents fatigue and maintains interest but more importantly embeds the learning as you learn by doing.

 Using this style and approach we have found that leaders are willing to teach others either in a class or on a one-to-one basis.
 As the story is laid out in front of the teacher on the poster it is much less daunting than a long slide deck.
 Also, you do not need any specialised equipment other than a wall and some space to review and discuss it.
 This makes it easier when cascading it through the organisation at the gemba, for example.
 The facilitation guide is simple to follow covering important steps, key points, and reasons for each of the images.
 This helps get the message across.
 Interestingly, after running the sessions we found that some of the delegates wanted to take the posters back to their own workplaces immediately to use as a visual prompt and discuss with their teams – something we’ve never experienced with a PowerPoint presentation!

 Teach Posters Face to Face and Online

 At LEA we are using the poster approach rather than “lean powerpoint” teaching both face to face and online.
 Our goal is for customers to become self-reliant on their lean learning journey and developing leaders as teachers is fundamental to that.
-We have started with problem solving as it not only supports a further two of the four capabilities highlighted by Spear, but in our opinion is the number one Lean skill to have.
+We have focused our material development on problem solving as it not only supports a further two of the four capabilities highlighted by Spear, but in our opinion is the number one Lean skill to have.
 Solving a problem not only develops capability but provides a business benefit at the same time.
-Check out our problem-solving poster and online course here.
+Take a look at the materials we have have to offer on a range of topics here.